enzeyi/C_LANGUAGE_LEARNING/C_FUNCTIONS/README.md

 Function call: This is where the function is invoked and executed by the program.
 The function call includes the function name and the values passed as arguments.check syntax here.

+Functions allow you to divide a program into smaller and more manageable pieces, improving code readability and maintainability.
+Functions also allow you to reuse code, which can save time and reduce the number of bugs in your program